Zod Validation Example with Form Renderer

 Building dynamic forms with consistent validation is hard — so I created a schema-first solution that renders fields automatically from JSON and Zod schemas.

-A lightweight, schema-driven form renderer using React, TypeScript, and Zod.
+This lightweight, schema-driven form renderer is built using React, TypeScript(TS) and Zod.
 It dynamically renders form fields from a JSON schema, manages internal state with a custom hook, and validates user input with strong typing and real-time feedback.
 Check out the code in this github repo 👉 View the source code on GitHub

 - 👋 Why I Built This